kevancress/MeasureIt_ARCH/docs/docs/contributions/issue_reports.md

         as listed there when reporting an issue.

-- The severity of the issue (is this an annoyance, or is it preventing you from using the addon)
+- The severity of the issue (is this an annoyance, somthing that is preventing you from using the addon, a crash)
 - **Any error messages that occur with the issue.**

     !!!
 Info
         Errors should show up in Blender's [Info Editor](https://docs.blender.org/manual/en/latest/editors/info_editor.html) or in the Blender System Console which can be toggled by going to "Window" -> "Toggle System Console"

+    !!!
+Info
+        For more detailed loging of errors and crash reports, try [running MeasureIt_ARCH from Visual Studio Code](../tutorials/install.md):

 For issues specifically related to how graphics are drawn in the 3D view the model of your graphics card can also be useful information.